 On my return, I studied for a PGCE at the College of St Mark and St John in Plymouth and secured a position in a local secondary school where I taught for 11 years in a variety of roles including Head of Department.
 I took great pleasure in teaching Geography to 11 to 18-year-olds as well as mentoring students on a one-to-one basis to improve their grades.

-Since leaving teaching, I have tutored A Level students and been a GCSE examiner.
+Since leaving the classroom, I have tutored A Level students and been a GCSE examiner.
 I delight in helping people to reach their full potential, and I am always happy to help.
-I am approachable and friendly, and I look forward to helping you to learn Geography.
+I am approachable and friendly, and I look forward to helping you to learn.

 In my spare time, my hobbies include reading, gardening and (when it’s warm enough) swimming in the sea!
 My favourite pastime is walking our dog Lola with my husband and two children.